Binary operation

 In mathematics, a binary operation or dyadic operation is a rule for combining two elements (called operands) to produce another element.
 More formally, a binary operation is an operation of arity two.

-More specifically, an internal binary operation on a set is a binary operation whose two domains and the codomain are the same set.
-Examples include the familiar arithmetic operations of addition, subtraction, and multiplication.
+More specifically, a binary operation on a set is a binary function that maps every pair of elements of the set to an element of the set.
+Examples include the familiar arithmetic operations like addition, subtraction, multiplication, set operations like union, complement, intersection.
 Other examples are readily found in different areas of mathematics, such as vector addition, matrix multiplication, and conjugation in groups.

-An operation of arity two that involves several sets is sometimes also called a binary operation.
+A binary function that involves several sets is sometimes also called a binary operation.
 For example, scalar multiplication of vector spaces takes a scalar and a vector to produce a vector, and scalar product takes two vectors to produce a scalar.
-Such binary operations may be called simply binary functions.

-Binary operations are the keystone of most algebraic structures that are studied in algebra, in particular in semigroups, monoids, groups, rings, fields, and vector spaces.
+Binary operations are the keystone of most structures that are studied in algebra, in particular in semigroups, monoids, groups, rings, fields, and vector spaces.